 NATIONAL FILM SCORE DAY

-Imagine your favorite film without a few well-placed notes enhancing the emotion of a dramatic on-screen exchange or some rousing orchestral music elevating the intensity of a thrilling chase scene.
+Imagine your favorite film without a few well-placed notes enhancing the emotion of a dramatic on-screen exchange.
+Or a chase scene without rousing orchestral music elevating the intensity.
 Would Star Wars, Jaws, The Lord of the Rings films, or the Harry Potter films be the same without their complementary musical scores?
-Without the film score, would we be compelled to cower in fear in our seats, or imagine a fascinating newly discovered world?
-Music heightens emotions, sharpens our senses and focuses our attention.
-Without a doubt, the film score indeed is the fiery soul of a film.
+Without the film score, would we cower so easily in fear from our seats?
+Would our imaginations so eagerly suspend from reality?
+Music heightens emotions.
+It also sharpens our senses and focuses our attention.
+Without a doubt, the film score is the fiery soul of a film.

-Jeffrey D. Kern from Movie Scores and More Radio founded National Film Score Day to celebrate and highlight the tireless achievements of the talented composers and their treasured musical masterworks that bring so much joy to moviegoers around the globe!
+Jeffrey D. Kern founded National Film Score Day to celebrate and highlight the talented composers’ tireless achievements.
+The day also honors their treasured musical masterworks that bring so much joy to moviegoers around the globe!

-On April 3, 1942, Alexander Korda’s film The Jungle Book was released with an orchestral score by the legendary composer, Miklós Rózsa.
-The following year, a recording made directly from the soundtrack was published in its entirety on 78-RPM record album with narration by Sabu, the film’s star.
-The Jungle Book soundtrack became the first commercial recording of a non-musical U.S. film’s orchestral score to ever be released.
-The album was a success.
+On April 3, 1942, United Artists released Alexander Korda’s film The Jungle Book.
+The legendary composer, Miklós Rózsa, created the orchestral score.
+The following year, they published a recording made directly from the soundtrack in its entirety on a 78-RPM record album with Sabu’s narration, the film’s star.
+The Jungle Book soundtrack became the first commercial recording of a non-musical U.S. film’s orchestral score ever to be released.
+The album experienced phenomenal success.

 The Registrar at National Day Calendar® proclaimed National Film Score Day to be observed annually beginning in 2018!